Deadline

 Event objectives

 This course aims to equip participants with practical skills to enhance individual negotiation capacity and lead through situations of deadlock.
-It will help learners to improve their negotiation performance in order to obtain better outcomes in bilateral and multilateral negotiations, but also to become brokers of agreements when solutions look impossible.
+It will help learners to improve their negotiation performance in order to obtain better outcomes in bilateral and multilateral negotiations, and also to become brokers of agreements when solutions look impossible.

 Content and Structure